DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03g-pod-resource-request-and-limit.markdown

 If you set a memory limit of `4GiB` for that container, the kubelet (and container runtime) enforce the limit.
 The runtime prevents the container from using more than the configured resource limit.
 For example: when a process in the container tries to consume more than the allowed amount of memory, the system kernel terminates the process that attempted the allocation, with an out of memory (OOM) error.

 Limits can be implemented either reactively (the system intervenes once it sees a violation) or by enforcement (the system prevents the container from ever exceeding the limit).
 Different runtimes can have different ways to implement the same restrictions.

+## What is Resource types?

+CPU and memory are each a resource type.
+A resource type has a base unit.
+CPU represents compute processing and is specified in units of Kubernetes CPUs.
+Memory is specified in units of bytes.
+For Linux workloads, you can specify huge page resources.
+Huge pages are a Linux-specific feature where the node kernel allocates blocks of memory that are much larger than the default page size.